Anuj52/Simple-social/README.md

-# Space-social
+# Simple-social
-Space-social is a dynamic social media application designed to connect users through shared interests, communities, and personal interactions.
+Simple-social is a dynamic social media application designed to connect users through shared interests, communities, and personal interactions.
 It offers a platform for individuals to post updates, join groups, and engage with like-minded people.

 ## Features